 ARMS is Nintendo’s latest IP.
 The title sold over a million units and has a dedicated fanbase akin to that of Splatoon.
 Needless to say, the game is maintaining a small, but steady, user base; Spring Man’s entry into Smash Bros. would definitely bring the ARMS audience to Nintendo’s core fighting game.
 The character would be incredibly simple and stylized similar to that of Little Mac in Super Smash Bros.
 Wii U. Overall, I just feel this addition makes sense and would provide a great outlet for cross-promotion from Nintendo.

-Yeah, it’ll never happen.
+Yeah, it probably won’t happen.
 But that won’t stop me from clamoring for Crash Bandicoot to be added to the Super Smash Bros. for Nintendo Switch roster.
 The character is so iconic and would be just so damn fun to fight as.
 There are so many retro video game icons that could be potentially added to this game, but Crash Bandicoot is truly at the top of the list.
 The character was such a brilliantly executed “anti-Mario” back in the late 1990s, and seeing the two characters in Smash would excite me as a retro gamer.

 Ultimately, there are a ton of new characters I want to see in Super Smash Bros. for Nintendo Switch, but these five just tend to rank higher on the list.
 This new Smash Bros. entry has potential to be the best one in the series, and part of that comes with new features.
 Fans are used to characters like Mega Man, Pac-Man, and Bayonetta, and are eager to play as new, excited characters from third-party franchises and new Nintendo IP.